-In a settlement reached with the Department of Labor recently, a Southfield, Mich.
-Firm has agreed to pay $2,250,000 in back wages to 232 computer professionals and a $400,000 fine to settle immigration law violations.
+In a settlement reached with the Department of Labor recently, a Southfield, Michigan Company has agreed to pay $2,250,000 in back wages to 232 computer professionals and a $400,000 fine to settle immigration law violations.
 The company is also prohibited from participation in the H-1B visa program for 18 months.

 The H-1B visa program allows foreign workers to enter and work temporarily in the United States in professional level jobs such as computer programmers, engineers, medical doctors and teachers.
 H-1B workers must be paid at least the same wage rates and benefits as those paid to U.S. workers already doing the same job in the same area.
 An employer hiring an employee on an H-1B visa is required to make certain attestations on Form ETA-9035, the Labor Condition Application (LCA), as a prerequisite to H-1B approval.